 - Those that thirst for uncomplicated adventure in its simplest form.

-- Last and most important of all, those that are able to see a story through the mind of a child.
+- Last and most important of all, those that are able to see a story through the eyes of a child.

 An old and very wise saying tells us that unless we can see and accept as a child does, we have no opportunity for experiencing an exciting and beautiful life on this earth.

 I am not very sure of why this story appealed to millions of people around the globe.
 But clearly it did and it still does.
 My personal opinion is that, as it is written, it is not a story for children.
 However, the story was written from a child’s view of adults, by an adult.
 Now, if this makes sense to you – you are qualified to read the book.